floshin/tutorials/arch-qutebrowser-setup.md

 ```
 from false to true.

-Doing so will deactivate recording of visited pages (history).
+This will deactivate the recording of visited pages (history).
 I neither want nor need such a recording.

+##### Use bookmarks instead

-When I want to
-remember a page, I use bookmarks to save them:
+When I want to remember a page, I use bookmarks:
 ```
 :bookmark-add    // add a bookmark
 :bookmark-del    // delete a bookmark
 :bookmark-list   // list bookmarks
 ```
+When you type, qb will suggest urls from your bookmark list.
+That means, it is really easy to revisit your saved pages,
+while you won't need a history that you may want to delete.

-(3) Basic Individualization
+### Basic Individualization

-* Choose your search engine:
+#### Choose your search engine

 Enter the settings page.
 Change the value of